AlexRogalskiy/hadoop2/README.md

 * Hadoop 2 needs to be installed and HADOOP_HOME set for unit tests to run correctly.
 Linux / Mac OS users should refer to http://hadoop.apache.org for download and setup instructions.
 Windows users might visit https://github.com/ch4mpy/hadoop2/releases to get binaries and refer to https://wiki.apache.org/hadoop/Hadoop2OnWindows for instructions.
 * Git to clone this repo.
 * Minimum understanding of map/reduce.
-* Provide a small lib to ease jobs unit testing (and initially to work around a bug, now corrected, on Windows).

 ## Eclipse setup
 If you use Eclipse, you need to "import -> maven -> existing maven project".
 Further configuration (such as adding specific source folders to build path) will be provided in some labs instructions.